 - Shredded cabbage

-Did you make our vegan lentil soup?
-Do share with us in the comments below and feel free to rate it, too.
-You can also Pin it for later and tag us on Instagram when you make it – we’d love to see your creations.
+Did you make our veggie soup and like it?
+Share with us in the comments below and feel free to rate it, too.
+You can also Pin the recipe here!

 - 2 tsp cumin